marklister/overlayRoot/README.md

 sudo bash install

 ```
-1. Edit /etc/overlayRoot.conf:  to suit your preferences.
+1. Edit `/etc/overlayRoot.conf`:  to suit your preferences.
 OverlayRoot should work as expected with everything
 set to default.

-1. OverlayRoot should work in
+1. OverlayRoot should work
     as a read only root filesystem with a tmpfs overlay without any editing of /etc/fstab.
-Edit your fstab if you
+Only edit your fstab if you
     require a persistent RW overlay or want to identify partitions by UUID.
     Use `blkid` to display UUIDs.

+### Swap
 1. Recommend disabling swapping before using overlayRoot.
 ```bash
 sudo dphys-swapfile swapoff
 sudo dphys-swapfile uninstall
 sudo update-rc.d dphys-swapfile remove
 ```
+### Disable OverlayRoot
 4. To disable rootOverlay you can jumper the pin specified in the .conf file (default gpio 4) to ground.
 Alternatively edit your
 cmdline.txt file and place init=/sbin/overlayRoot.sh on a separate line.